Youth organization 'ringing the alarm bell' about dire need for affordable housing | CBC News

 If the picture painted by Heckbert and Kennelly is accurate, 22-year-old Kage is a textbook example.

-Conflicts between his mother and her violent boyfriends made home a dangerous place, he said, and when he was 16 his mother lost a job at Tim Horton's, then another at a college cafeteria, creating financial instability.
+Conflicts between his mother and her violent boyfriends made home a dangerous place, he said.
+When he was 16 his mother lost a job at Tim Horton's, then another at a college cafeteria, creating financial instability.

 Kage, also struggling to manage an anxiety disorder, decided to leave.